Zapper-fi/protocol/docs/api-intro/human-readable-transactions/app-timelines.md

 ### `timelineForApp`

-Let's say you want to show a feed of all activities happening in the app Cat Town.
-Start by passing the app's `slug`.
-Then return details about each activity including the `timestamp`, `eventType`, `processedDescription` and `description`.
-Use the `first` argument to specify how many events to load at once, and the `after` cursor for pagination to load more events.

-When returning `description`, the `descriptionDisplayItems` such as `TokenDisplayItem` will be used to surface onchain items embedded within the human-readable description.
+The `timelineForApp` query takes an app name in the form of a `slug`.
+It returns a `processedDescription` or `description`.
+If returning `description`, `descriptionDisplayItems` such as `TokenDisplayItem` will be used to surface onchain items embedded within the human-readable description.

 :::tip